alissa-huskey/python-class/docs/lessons/functions.md

   code that tells the computer to {term}`execute` the code within a previously defined function or method by using the function name followed by `(` `)`, with any arguments inside the parenthisis.

+define
+defining a function
+  Creating a function by specifying its name, the parameters it takes, and what it does.
+In Python, this is done using the `def` keyword.

 docstring
   a special kind of string surrounded by triple double-quotes `"""` or triple